r5r3/s32p-proxy/README.md

 Pingora provides:

-* High-performance async HTTP handling
+* High-performance async HTTP proxying
-* Backpressure-aware streaming
+* Backpressure-aware streaming (important for large S3 objects)
 * A clean Rust-native service model
-* Fine-grained control over request parsing and routing
+* Fine-grained control over request routing and response filtering

-This makes it a good fit for implementing an S3-compatible control plane.

 ---

 ## Why per-user workers?

 S3 has no native concept of Unix users, but POSIX does.
 Instead of emulating permissions in userspace, this project relies on the kernel:

 * Each worker process runs as a **single Unix UID/GID**
-* The kernel enforces file permissions automatically
+* The kernel enforces permissions automatically
-* Bugs in one worker cannot affect another user’s data
+* Bugs in one worker are contained to that user’s OS permissions

-This avoids the complexity and risk of per-request `setuid()` or `setfsuid()` switching.
+This avoids risky per-request UID switching inside a shared process.

 ---